bghira/SimpleTuner/OPTIONS.md

 - `int8-torchao` will reduce memory consumption to the same level as any of Quanto's precision levels
   - at the time of writing, runs slightly slower (11s/iter) than Quanto does (9s/iter) on Apple MPS
-  - Same speed and memory use as `int8-quanto` on CUDA devices, unknown speed profile on ROCm
+  - When not using `torch.compile`, same speed and memory use as `int8-quanto` on CUDA devices, unknown speed profile on ROCm
+  - When using `torch.compile`, slower than `int8-quanto`
-- `fp8-torchao` is not enabled for use due to bugs in the implementation.
+- `fp8-torchao` is not enabled due to bugs in the implementation.

 #### Torch Dynamo